jrlegrand/parserx/README.md

 Edit the name of the csv file in parserx.io/sig/views.py to be the csv you want to parse.

 ***NOTE: ensure you have converted it to just one column full of sigs with no header.

+This will create new versions of parsed sigs if code has changed to parse a sig differently.
+Old versions will still be visible using the Review tool in the frontend.

 Postman